Anti-Hindu sentiment: Pakistan

 A more recent textbook which was published in Pakistan and titled A Short History of Pakistan, edited by Ishtiaq Hussain Qureshi, has been heavily criticized by academic peer-reviewers for anti-Hindu biases and prejudices that are consistent with Pakistani nationalism, where Hindus are portrayed as "villains" and Muslims as "victims" living under the "disastrous Hindu rule" and "betraying the Muslims to the British", characterizations that academic reviewers found "disquieting" and having a "warped subjectivity".

 Ameer Hamza, a leader of the terrorist group Lashkar-e-Taiba, wrote a highly derogatory book about Hinduism in 1999 called "Hindu Ki Haqeeqat" ("Reality of (a) Hindu"); he was not prosecuted by the Government.

-According to the Sustainable Development Policy Institute report 'Associated with the insistence on the Ideology of Pakistan has been an essential component of hate against India and the Hindus.
-For the upholders of the Ideology of Pakistan, the existence of Pakistan is defined only in relation to Hindus, and hence the Hindus have to be painted as negatively as possible' A 2005 report by the National Commission for Justice and Peace a non profit organization in Pakistan, found that Pakistan Studies textbooks in Pakistan have been used to articulate the hatred that Pakistani policy-makers have attempted to inculcate towards the Hindus.
+According to the Sustainable Development Policy Institute report, 'Associated with the insistence on the Ideology of Pakistan has been an essential component of hate against India and the Hindus.
+For the upholders of the Ideology of Pakistan, the existence of Pakistan is defined only in relation to Hindus, and hence the Hindus have to be painted as negatively as possible.'
+A 2005 report by the National Commission for Justice and Peace. a non-profit organization in Pakistan, found that Pakistan Studies textbooks in Pakistan have been used to articulate the hatred that Pakistani policy-makers have attempted to inculcate towards the Hindus.
 "Vituperative animosities legitimise military and autocratic rule, nurturing a siege mentality.
 Pakistan Studies textbooks are an active site to represent India as a hostile neighbour", the report stated.
 "The story of Pakistan's past is intentionally written to be distinct from, and often in direct contrast with, interpretations of history found in India.
 From the government-issued textbooks, students are taught that Hindus are backward and superstitious."
-Further the report stated "Textbooks reflect intentional obfuscation.
-Today's students, citizens of Pakistan and its future leaders are the victims of these partial truths".
+Further, the report stated, "Textbooks reflect intentional obfuscation.
+Today's students, citizens of Pakistan, and its future leaders are the victims of these partial truths."

-An editorial in Dawn discussed a report by The Guardian noted that state-run schools, promoted extremism and bigotry.
-It highlighted that textbooks in Pakistani state schools propagate concepts like jihad, the inferiority of non-Muslims, and hostility towards India, which foster a bigoted and obscurantist mindset.
+An editorial in Dawn discussed a report by The Guardian, which noted that Pakistan's state-run schools extensively promoted extremism and bigotry.
+Among others, it highlighted that textbooks in Pakistani state schools propagate concepts like jihad, the inferiority of non-Muslims, and hostility towards India, which foster a bigoted and obscurantist mindset.
 According to a study by a US government commission, textbooks in Pakistani schools foster prejudice and intolerance of Hindus and other religious minorities, and most teachers view non-Muslims as enemies of Islam.
-According to historian Professor Mubarak Ali, textbook reform in Pakistan began with Zulfiqar Ali Bhutto's introduction of Pakistan Studies and Islamic Studies in 1971.
+According to historian Professor Mubarak Ali, textbook reform in Pakistan began with Zulfikar Ali Bhutto's introduction of Pakistan Studies and Islamic Studies in 1971.
 General Zia-ul-Haq later intensified historical revisionism, exploiting these reforms to promote a religiously exclusive narrative, which has contributed to intolerance and extremism.
 The broader context includes issues with outdated and biased textbook content, with reform efforts struggling to address these problems comprehensively.